philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

   )
 ```

-#### Modeling trajectories with HYSPLIT
+2) Running HYSPLIT

 The example code below generates air mass back trajectories for nine
 station locations.
 Using the matrix method, there are nine air parcel
 back trajectories run for each station, four times daily.
 The processing
 time for the 324 back trajectories will vary from 10-20 min.
-Traj files
+Trajectory
-are stored in "processed_data/example_traj"
+files are stored in "processed_data/example_traj" and can be loaded
+instead of downloading.

 ```{r, eval=FALSE}